envoyproxy/gateway/docs/latest/design/ratelimit.md

 of each configuration to be different.
 It also allows the `clientSelectors` field within the RateLimitFilter to be enhanced with other matchable attribute such as [IP subnet][] in the future that are not relevant in the [HTTPRoute][] API.

+## Implementation Details

+### Global Rate limiting

+*  [Global rate limiting][] in Envoy Proxy can be achieved using the following -
+  * [Actions][] can be conifgured per [xDS Route][].
+  * If the match criteria defined within these actions is met for a specific HTTP Request, a set of key value pairs called [descriptors][] defined within the above actions is sent to a remote [rate limit service][], whose configuration (such as the URL for the rate limit service) is defined using a [rate limit filter][].
+  * Based on information received by the rate limit service and its programmed configuration, a decision is computed, whether to rate limit the HTTP Request or not, and is sent back to Envoy, which enforces this decision on the data plane.
+* Envoy Gateway will leverage this Envoy Proxy feature by -
+  * Translating the user facing RateLimitFilter API into Rate limit [Actions][] as well as Rate limit service configuration to implement the desired API intent.
+  * Envoy Gateway will use the existing [reference implementation][] of the rate limit service.
+    * The Infrastructure administrator will need to enable the rate limit service using new settings that will be defined in the [EnvoyGateway][] config API.
+  * The xDS IR will be enhanced to hold the user facing rate limit intent.
+  * The xDS Translator will be enhanced to translate the rate limit field within the xDS IR into Rate limit [Actions][] as well as instantiate the [rate limit filter][].
+  * A new runner called `rate-limit` will be added that subscribes to the xDS IR messages and translates it into a new Rate Limit Infra IR which contains the [rate limit service configuration][] as well as other information needed to deploy the rate limit service.
+  * The infrastructure service will be enhanced to subscribe to the Rate Limit Infra IR and deploy a provider specific rate limit service runnable entity.
+  * A Status field within the RateLimitFilter API will be added to reflect whether the specific configuration was programmed correctly in these multiple locations or not.

 [PolicyAttachment]: https://gateway-api.sigs.k8s.io/references/policy-attachment/
 [HTTPRoute]: https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRoute
 [HTTPBackendRef]: https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io%2fv1beta1.HTTPBackendRef